DanaOG/ETDKeylogger/README.md

     line 195 : enter your discord access token in "YOUR ACCESS TOKEN" section line 197 : enter your discord channel ID in "YOUR CHANNEL ID" section

+FINALLY This is a code that used for educational purpose ONLY :)
 ## Authors

 - [@DanaOG](https://www.github.com/DanaOG)